manojjo/Issue-Time-In-Status-Panel/README.md

 # Issue Status Insight

-**Issue Status Insight** is an Atlassian Forge app designed to provide a **quick, comprehensive view** of the time spent in each status of a Jira issue.
+**Issue Status Insight** is an Atlassian app designed to provide a **quick, comprehensive view** of the time spent in each status of a Jira issue(Time Between Statuses and Time in Status).
 It allows users to **easily track status transitions** and **aggregate the total time spent in each status** across all transitions, giving better insights into an issue’s lifecycle.

 ---